Sofia-Carrion/Salad_Slitherer/README.md

 The design process encompassed many sketches.
 A full PDF of my sketches can be found [here](Salad_Slitherer_Sketches.pdf)

 ## CAD Models:
 All SolidWork CAD models were created using SolidWorks 2023.
-All files for the assembly can be found in the repository.
+All files for the assembly will be found in the repository as they get completed.

 ## External Help (Parts that will be put to use):